DIRECTORS’ CODE OF CONDUCT AND ETHICS (“CODE”)

 - Safeguard the Company’s assets and resources.

-- Directors shall not accept positions in board committees or working groups where a conflict of interest is likely to arise, without first declaring their interest at board of directors’ meeting.
+- Not to accept positions in board committees or working groups where a conflict of interest is likely to arise, without first declaring their interest at board of directors’ meeting.

-- Directors shall declare any personal, professional or business interests, whether directly or indirectly, that may conflict with their responsibilities as Directors of the Company and that the Directors concerned are to abstain from deliberating and voting in relation to the transactions or matters.
+- Declare any personal, professional or business interests, whether directly or indirectly, that may conflict with their responsibilities as Directors of the Company and that the Directors concerned are to abstain from deliberating and voting in relation to the transactions or matters.

-- Directors shall adhere to the regulatory requirements pertaining to trading or dealing in the Company’s shares, including insider trading.
+- Adhere to the regulatory requirements pertaining to trading or dealing in the Company’s shares, including insider trading.

-- Prohibit to accept or offer, directly or indirectly, any gifts, remuneration, hospitality, donations, illegal payments and comparable benefits which are intended to solicit business favours or decisions for the conduct of business.
+- Not to accept or offer, directly or indirectly, any gifts, remuneration, hospitality, donations, illegal payments or any other form of gratification which are intended to or may be perceived as having the intention to obtain, retain business or retain an advantage in the conduct of business for the Group.

 - Encourage to whistle blow or report unlawful or unethical behaviour and any violation of the Code through the Whistle Blowing Policy.